kaustubhduddala/Resample2/README.md

-# Resample - AI-Powered Audio Separation Tool
+# Resample2 - Neural Network Powered Audio Separation Tool

-A cross-platform desktop application built with Tauri, React, and TypeScript that provides professional-grade audio separation using state-of-the-art AI models.
+A cross-platform desktop application built with Tauri, React, Python, and TypeScript that provides professional-grade audio separation using state-of-the-art AI models.
 Resample allows you to separate vocals, instruments, drums, and other audio stems from any audio file with high quality and speed.

 ## Features